-One thing that makes this a possibly tough question is that we don't have a simple algorithm that can test membership in the set of sociable numbers.
+As mentioned, one thing that makes this a hard question is that we don't have a simple algorithm that can test membership in the set of sociable numbers.
 For example, is 564 sociable?
-As mentioned before, this is an unsolved problem, despite much computation.
+Kobayashi, Pollack, P (2009):

-Our (Kobayashi, Pollack, P) principal result: But for a set of density 0, all sociable numbers are contained within the odd abundant numbers.
+But for a set of density 0, all sociable numbers are contained within the odd abundant numbers.